devopsor/devopsor/README.md

 ### About me
 - 💼 A Full Stack web developer having specialization in backend and frontend development.
-- ❤️ Experience includes developing custom applications using Typescript, SpringBoot, Laravel, Django.
+- ❤️ Many years of experience includes developing custom applications using Typescript, SpringBoot, Laravel, Django.

 ---